stormqloud/kazoo-tgbbok/glossary.md

 * crossbar => http API that translates HTTP functions into "Core Kazoo" Erlang calls
 * kazoo-ui => web application that uses crossbar v1 API calls to control core kazoo
 * monster-ui => web app 2.0, that uses crossbar v2(v1 fallback) API calls to control core kazoo
+* MODB => Month Only DataBase.
+IE 1 month data for 1 client.

 * application names can also be dound on one of my other pages...
 *